About the Author

 On differing perspectives…

-Very often someone on the spectrum may not realize there are multiple perspectives.
+Very often an Autistic person may not realize there are multiple perspectives.
 They have grown up thinking that their perspective is the only perspective and believing their way of thinking is the only way.
 And sometimes once they get a formal diagnosis or they realize they are on the spectrum through self-discovery, it is the first time they understand that maybe other people don’t think the same way they do.
-And if there is a neurotypical partner, they may have also assumed their autistic partner understands situations or interprets language the same way as others in their life.
+And if there is a neurotypical partner, they may have also assumed their Autistic partner understands situations or interprets language the same way as others in their life.
 But actually their partner may interpret things quite differently from a neurotypical person, such as taking words more literally and not recognizing what is intended by particular body language or tone of voice.
-Both autistic and neurotypical partners may need to release the judgement they have held about what one person knows or doesn’t know and recognize the validity of the other partner’s perspective.
+Both Autistic and neurotypical partners may need to release the judgement they have held about what one person knows or doesn’t know and recognize the validity of the other partner’s perspective.

 Refraining from making assumptions goes for the therapist too.
 In that role, you are always trying to understand both people, interpret for each through their own neurological lens, but also checking it out with them to make sure that you are getting it right yourself.
 That allows you to really help the partners see and have compassion for how the other person’s brain works.